 Under Missouri law, you may expunge up to one felony conviction and two misdemeanor convictions, or just 3 misdemeanor convictions.

 The judge will consider objective eligibility criteria, including whether an expungement is consistent with public welfare and the interest of justice.
 The judge will also make sure that all obligations have been satisfied and that any fines or restitution have been paid.

-The process to expunge a record can take up to six months.
+The process to expunge a record can take six to twelve months.
 Of course, there is no guarantee on the time frame because we cannot control how quickly the court acts on your petition.

 Courts usually review cases on a first come, first served basis.

 Typically, you will not be required to go to court.
 One of our expert attorneys will go for you.
 However, if the court does request your presence and you are unable to attend, we will request that your presence be excused.

 It can take several months for your records to disappear and for background check agencies to update their records.
 However, we do offer an Expedited Record Clearance Update Service.
 We will help in clearing your record from over 600 background check agencies by notifying them.
 Typically, they will then update their records within 14 days.

 An expungement should restore your right to own firearms under Missouri state law because it removes almost all collateral consequences of the conviction.
 See RSMo 610.140(8).